 There was a time, not so long ago, when I was busy, busy, busy.
 At least I thought I was.

 I told people I worked 60 hours a week.
 I claimed to sleep six hours a night.
 As I lamented to anyone stuck next to me at parties, I was basically too busy to breathe.
 Me time?
 Ha!
+Now I work 45 hours a week and sleep close to eight hours a night.
+But I'm not getting any less done.

 My secret?
 I started keeping track of how I spent my time, logging how many hours and minutes I devoted to different activities such as work, sleep and chores.
 I soon realized I'd been lying to myself about where the time was going.
 What I thought was a 60-hour workweek wasn't even close.
 I would have guessed I spent hours doing dishes when in fact I spent minutes.
 I spent long stretches of time lost on the Internet or puttering around the house, unsure exactly what I was doing.